 At St Nicholas we have defined "significantly ahead" as being at least one whole level of attainment above that which is expected for their age.

-Our school runs a Children's University scheme in partnership with Blackpool Council.
+Our school runs a Learning for Life scheme.
 This scheme gives children credits for the amount of learning outside the classroom.
-At the end of the year we have a big graduation service in school and there is also a Blackpool wide graduation service at the Winter Gardens.
+At the end of the year we have a big graduation service in school.
 Please contact the school office if you are interested.